delperugia/curlev/docs/internals.md

 4. ASync processes the request asynchronously and:
    1. makes result available via the `Wrapper`'s `cb_back()`
    2. delete the extra `shared_ptr`

+## WrapperBase class

+The `WrapperBase` class acts as the interface between `ASync` and protocol-specific wrappers:

+- Stores data received from `ASync` during request processing
+- Exposes methods that are called by `ASync` to notify about request completion and status updates
+- Serves as the base class for all protocol wrappers, enabling polymorphic handling by `ASync`
+- Ensures a consistent interface for asynchronous operations across different protocols

 # HTTP class